silverailscolo/ejb/_pages/nl/gallery-our_cars.md

 </div>
 </div>

-<p>However, it begged for a new transmission in 2015.</p>
+However, it begged for a new transmission in 2015.
-<p>Two years on, sold the car for scrap in August 2017.</p>
+Two years on, sold the car for scrap in August 2017.

 ## 2017-2021: Greenwheels Up

-<p>Bleek dat we helemaal geen (eigen) auto nodig hadden!
-Genoeg andere vormen van mobiliteit beschikbaar, als je centraal woont.</p>
+Bleek dat we helemaal geen (eigen) auto nodig hadden!
+Genoeg andere vormen van mobiliteit beschikbaar, als je centraal woont.
 <figure><img src='{{ "/assets/img-noresample/our_cars/IMG_2228_Greenwheels-565x395.jpg" | relative_url }}' alt='Volkswagen Up by Greenwheels' class='img-fluid' >
 <figcaption class="kleiner">Volkswagen Up by Greenwheels (<a prefix="dct: https://purl.org/dc/terms/" href="https://purl.org/dc/dcmitype/image" property="dct:title" rel="dct:type">image</a> &copy;<a prefix="cc: https://creativecommons.org/ns#" href="https://www.ebroerse.nl" property="cc:attributionName" rel="cc:attributionURL">EJB</a> under <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">CC BY-NC-SA</a>)</figcaption></figure>

 ## 2021: Nissan e-NV200 "Evalia"

-<p>After 3 years without owning a car, using a compact GreenWheels now and then, we moved to the countryside and found a 2014 Nissan Evalia e-nv200 full electric minivan.
+After 3 years without owning a car, using a compact GreenWheels now and then, we moved to the countryside and found a 2014 Nissan Evalia e-nv200 full electric minivan.
 It is based on the Nissan Leaf and has a characteristic, Tokyo styled body.
-It stands out of the crowd and allowed to move 3x3 banana boxes full of stuff on the second row alone when we moved house!</p>
+It stands out of the crowd and allowed to move 3x3 banana boxes full of stuff on the second row alone when we moved house!
 <figure><img src='{{ "/assets/img-noresample/our_cars/evalia2014-867x667.jpg" | relative_url }}' alt='Nissan Evalia EV' class='img-fluid'>
 <figcaption class="kleiner">Nissan Evalia EV (<a prefix="dct: https://purl.org/dc/terms/" href="https://purl.org/dc/dcmitype/Image" property="dct:title" rel="dct:type">still image</a> &copy;<a prefix="cc: https://creativecommons.org/ns#" href="https://www.ebroerse.nl" property="cc:attributionName" rel="cc:attributionURL">EJB</a> under <a rel="license" href="https://creativecommons.org/licenses/by-nc-sa/4.0/">CC BY-NC-SA</a>)</figcaption></figure>
-<p>To improve the range from 90 km on 24 kWh to 40 kWh we had an upgrade from <a href="https://www.muxsan.com/Nederlands/index.html">Muxsan</a> in Delft installed in the rear.</p>
+To improve the range from 90 km on 24 kWh to 40 kWh we had an upgrade from <a href="https://www.muxsan.com/Nederlands/index.html">Muxsan</a> in Delft installed in the rear.

 <!-- naar boven menuutje -->
 <div id="ondernav" style="max-width: 80%; z-index: 2; left: 11px; width: 92px; position: fixed; bottom: 80px">